sudo(8) — Linux manual page

 If a command is specified and is permitted by the security

-displayed along with any args.
+format along with the command.
 If a command is specified

-but not allowed by the policy, sudo will exit with a status
+but not allowed by the policy, sudo, will exit with a

 -N, --no-update